MicrosoftDocs/VBA-Docs/api/Word.Global.Help.md

 ## Remarks

-Some of the constants listed above may not be available to you, depending on the language support (U.S. English, for example) that you?ve selected or installed.
+Some of the constants listed above may not be available to you, depending on the language support (U.S. English, for example) that you have selected or installed.

 ## Example